Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 Its purpose is to make the navigation around the website easier.
 The menu elements are highlighted red when hovered over, giving the user confirmation of where the link leads to for clarity.

-#### Main Images:
+#### Main Image:
-Three images on the top of the page displaying a part of the offered photography.
+Main image on the top of the page displaying a part of the offered photography.
 This gives the user an insight into what the work looks like.
 The section is supposed to be colourful and eyecatching to draw interest.

 #### Business description:
 A brief description of what the business offers and the aim is to encourage potential customers to sign up.
 Explaining what the main theme is, which is fashion photography and advertising flexibility by offering to take photo shoots in different locations.